Parallel Point-to-Point Shortest Paths and Batch Queries: Algorithms for Point-to-Point Shortest Paths

 Unfortunately, parallel SSSP algorithms achieve parallelism by processing multiple vertices simultaneously and have limited information about which vertices have been settled.
 Therefore, it has been open on how to efficiently use the bidirectional search to accelerate parallel PPSP.
 To the best of our knowledge, the only parallel PPSP algorithm that applies \bds{} is from PnP~\cite{xu2019pnp}.
 However, unlike sequential \bds{}, PnP only uses \bds{} in preprocessing to predict which direction (from $s$ or $t$) results in less computation and then uses the standard unidirectional search with ET.

 \myparagraph{Our \bds{}.} We design our \bds{} by plugging in the new $\prune$ and $\update{}$ functions in \ourlib{}, which are independent of Dijkstra's order.
 Note that the key difference here is that, in parallel SSSP, an algorithm only knows the tentative distance on vertex $v$ but cannot determine whether and when it converges to the true distance.
 In contrast, in Dijkstra's order, every vertex popped from the priority queue is settled with its true distance.
 Our \bds{} is based on an observation that, in \bids{}, given any upper bound $\mu$ of $d(s,t)$, we can skip a vertex $v$ with tentative distance $\delta[v]\geq \mu/2$.
 This indicates that any further searches beyond this point are wasteful and thus pruned.
 Unlike existing parallel PPSP work that does not apply or can only partially apply \bds{}, our algorithm can apply \bds{} throughout the entire search.
+We prove the correctness of our algorithm in ~\cref{thm:bids-correctness}.

 We now show how to implement \bds{} in our framework in~\cref{alg:ppsp}.
 Similar to the sequential \bds{}, our \bds{} also starts a forward search from $s$ and a backward search from $t$, so a vertex can have two copies in the frontier.
 To distinguish these two copies, we use $\oplus \in \{+, -\}$ to denote the source: $\vcopy{v}{+}$ represents the copy originating from $s$, and $\vcopy{v}{-}$ represents the copy from $t$.
 We also use $\delta[\vcopy{v}{+}]=\delta_{s}[v]$ and $\delta[\vcopy{v}{-}]=\delta_{t}[v]$.
 Since the searches from both $s$ and $t$ start with themselves, we first add $\vcopy{s}{+}$ and $\vcopy{t}{-}$ to the frontier and initialize their distances to zero.
 Before our algorithm processes a vertex $\vcopy{v}{\cdot}$ from either direction, the $\prune$ function checks whether $\delta[\vcopy{v}{\cdot}]\ge \mu/2$ and skips it if so.
 Finally, when processing a vertex $v$, the $\update$ function always attempts to examine the path $s$--$t$--$v$, and updates $\mu$ to $\delta[\vcopy{v}{+}]+\delta[\vcopy{v}{-}]$ if it provides a lower value.
 Since the pruning condition depends only on the tentative distances, it is oblivious to whether a vertex is settled.
 We formally analyze the correctness of our approach with the theorem below.